JudgementBoltz/Run_Analysis-Project/README.md

 Next, a for loop cycles through all subject labels(for subjects 1-30).
 For each subject and each activity, the mean value of all features that are measurements of mean or standard deviation is returned then added into the the tidy_data dataframe.

-Lastly descriptive column names are added to the tidy_data dataframe, and the data is written to the file "tidy_data.txt"
+Lastly descriptive column names are added to the tidy_data dataframe, and the data is written to the file "tidy_data.txt" This data is meant to be read into R using the read.csv() function.